 You also get truly top-end power from its Exynos 990 chipset paired with 12GB of RAM, and there’s a great triple-lens camera, with 12MP main, 64MP telephoto, and 12MP ultra-wide lenses.

-The Samsung Galaxy S20 also packs a big 4,000mAh battery, a premium design, and will be available from EE, Vodafone, O2, Three, Sky Mobile and BT Mobile.
+The Samsung Galaxy S20 also packs a big 4,000mAh battery, a premium design, and is available from EE, Vodafone, O2, Three, Sky Mobile, Tesco Mobile, VOXI and BT Mobile.